carsongmiller/RAWBurstModeExtractor/README.md

 Official released of DNGLab can be found at the DNGLab github page [here](https://github.com/dnglab/dnglab) (Go to their releases page and scroll to the assets section of the latest release).

-# How to Run
+# How to Download and Run
-A pre-compiled executable has been included in the exe folder.
-Simply download the entire contents of that exe folder and run the .exe file. (dnglab.exe must still be downloaded separately, as described above)
+- In the releases section of this repository (likely to the right of your screen right now), you can download the RAW Burst Mode Exctactor executable.
+- You may also download a copy of dnglab.exe in the same release, however this is not the _official_ download location for dnglab
+  - dnglab is not my own software, it can be found [here](https://github.com/dnglab/dnglab).
+  - The reason I include an executable of it here is that as of writing this, there are features in the latest version of the dnglab source code (0.7) which are desirable for exctacting raw burst mode images.
+Unfortunately, there is no released exe provided for v0.7.
+So to save people the headache of figuring out how to compile it themselves, I compiled it for windows and included it here.

-Alternatively, if you'd like, you can of course compile the source code yourself.
+Alternatively, if you'd like, you can of course compile the source code of this project yourself

 # How to use
 Simply point this application at a copy of dnglab.exe, point it at some RAW image "roll" files (Canon prefixes them with "CSI"), view a preview if you'd like, and then click extract and get a bunch of individual RAW image files.